scicloj/tablecloth/docs/index.md

 | 2009-01-09 | -6.80878830 | 0.40257136  | 1.96407898  |
 | 2009-01-10 | -2.55909321 | -0.64383500 | 2.68618382  |

-Convert to wide form on time column (let's limit values to a couple of rows)
+Convert to wide form on time column (let’s limit values to a couple of rows)

 ``` clojure
 (-> stocks-long